-The research of Haidong Dong, M.D., Ph.D., is focused on defining regulatory mechanisms that influence anti-tumor immunity.
+The research of Haidong Dong, M.D., Ph.D., is focused on cancer immunology and immunotherapy.
 The long-term goal of his laboratory is to understand the molecular and cellular regulatory mechanisms in tumor-immune cell interactions and translate basic research observations into effective cancer immunotherapies.

 Dr. Dong's research is funded by the National Institutes of Health and Mayo Clinic.

-B7-H1 (PD-L1, CD274) and endogenous anti-tumor immunity.
+- Defining the mechanisms of T cell responses to therapies in patients with advanced cancer.
 Naturally occurring (endogenous) anti-tumor immunity is present, but it is mostly invisible.
-Endogenous anti-tumor immunity not only prevents tumor cells from causing cancer, but also influences the outcome of growing tumors in responses to various treatments.
+Endogenous anti-tumor immunity not only prevents tumor cells from causing cancer but also influences the outcome of growing tumors in responses to various treatments.
 In most cases with progressive cancers, endogenous anti-tumor immune cells remain quiescent in spite of the persistent presence of tumor antigens that are recognized by immune cells.
 Dr. Dong's research group is addressing the therapeutic impact (surgery, radiation and chemotherapy) on the patient's own immune system, and seeking a way to promote and maintain a strong anti-tumor immunity in patients following conventional treatments.

 - Identifying biomarkers for cancer immunotherapy.
 Immune checkpoint therapy with PD-1 or PD-L1 (B7-H1) blockade has emerged as an effective therapy for many advanced cancers.
 Only a small fraction of patients, however, achieve durable responses.
 Major challenges remain, such as how to identify these responsive patients and how to monitor tumor-reactive T cells during immunotherapy.
 To address these questions, researchers in Dr. Dong's group are defining the physiological and pathological mechanisms of regulating endogenous anti-tumor immune responses.
 They are also developing methods to monitor the degree to which immune checkpoint blockade contributes to restoring or enhancing anti-tumor immunity.

 Significance to patient care